samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 The next question, however, asks you for a choice of default setup — choose '2.
 Default TypeScript' here, as that's what we'll be using in this article.
 This will provide you with a sensible configuration for a TypeScript application that is built using Webpack.

-Next you'll just be asked to confirm your choices, so go ahead and choose "1.
+Next, you'll just be asked to confirm your choices, so go ahead and choose "1.
 Yes" to create the project.

 For brevity, the project configuration that has been generated for me looks like this: